OpenZeppelin/nile/README.md

 A few things to notice here:

-1. `nile setup <private_key_alias>` looks for an environement variable with the name of the private key alias
+1. `nile setup <private_key_alias>` looks for an environment variable with the name of the private key alias
 2. This creates a `localhost.accounts.json` file storing all data related to accounts management

 ### `send`